 Does not work well with Android devices.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Data storage in the 21st century is a valuable commodity.
 With so much of our lives happening now in the digital realm, we all need a place to keep our ever-expanding cache of files.
 NAS devices fill that void.
 NAS stands for Network Attached Storage.
 These devices are storage units that include one or more storage drive bays.
 They connect to computer networks and provide access to a related group of clients.
-They are basically computers unto themselves, with hard drives, processors and operating systems, whose main function is data storage.
-These devices are compact and are capable of handling files of all sizes.
+They are basically computers unto themselves, with hard drives, processors, and operating systems, and their main function is data storage.
+These devices are compact and capable of handling files of all sizes.
 They are often used to store video, music, and other media files.

 This will be the most important consideration when choosing your NAS device.
 What good is a data storage unit if it can’t hold all of your files?
 Most NAS devices range from a few gigabytes of storage space, all the way up to a massive 40TB.
 Assess your storage needs before choosing your unit.